network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

   - Compute the instantaneous aggregate goodput at interval i.
   - Compute the moving average aggregate goodput at interval i.
-  - If the moving average aggregate goodput at interval i is more than a 5% increase over the moving average aggregate goodput at interval i - 1, the network has not yet reached saturation.
+  - If the moving average aggregate goodput at interval i is more than a 5% increase over the moving average aggregate goodput at interval i - 1, the network has not yet reached full link utilization.
     - If no load-generating connections have been added within the last four (4) intervals, add four (4) more load-generating connections.
-  - Else, the network has reached saturation with the existing load-generating connections.
+  - Else, the network has reached full link utilization with the existing load-generating connections.
 The current state is a candidate for stable working conditions.
-    - If a) there have been load-generating connections added in the past four (4) intervals and b) there has been moving average stability during the period between intervals i-4 and i, then the network has reached stable saturation and the algorithm terminates.
+    - If a) there have been load-generating connections added in the past four (4) intervals and b) there has been moving average stability during the period between intervals i-4 and i, then the network has reached full link utilization and the algorithm terminates.
     - Otherwise, add four (4) more load-generating connections.

 In {{goals}}, it is mentioned that one of the goals is that the test finishes within 20 seconds.
-It is left to the implementation what to do when saturation is not reached within that time-frame.
+It is left to the implementation what to do when full link utilization is not reached within that time-frame.
 For example, an implementation might gather a provisional responsiveness measurement or let the test run for longer.

-Note: It is tempting to envision an initial base round-trip time (RTT) measurement and adjust the intervals as a function of that RTT.
-However,
-experiments have shown that this makes the saturation detection extremely unstable in low RTT environments.
-In the situation where the "unloaded" RTT is in the single-digit millisecond range, yet the network's RTT increases under load to more than a hundred milliseconds, the intervals become much too low to accurately drive the algorithm.

 ## Measuring Responsiveness